-1. The amount shown represents the incremental value of the NEOs' unexercised in-the-money equity as at December 31, 2022, based on the closing price of the Shares on the TSX on December 31, 2022 of \$1.55 and assuming all of the options and share units have vested.
-The Company would not be required to make any cash payment for this amount upon termination of the NEO.
+- 1. The amount shown represents the incremental value of the NEOs' unexercised in-the-money equity as at December 31, 2022, based on the closing price of the Shares on the TSX on December 31, 2022 of \$1.55 and assuming all of the options and share units have vested.
+The Company would not be required to make any cash payment for this amount upon termination of the NEO. - 2.
+The amounts shown represent the amounts paid in connection with the termination of Mr. McDonald's employment with the Company in 2023.